|

 in your loan agreement that addressed a pre-payment penalty.

 What can you do --- nothing!
-If it was in the agreement when
+If it was in the agreement

-earlier the how and why of paying points as part of the loan
+agreements?
+I explained earlier the how and why of paying

 Anyway, the reason for including a pre-payment penalty clause